HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 A common technique that developers employ to supply additional information for screen reader users is to use CSS to visually hide a passage of text, but make it discoverable by a screen reader.
 Since `display: none;` prevents content from being present in the accessibility tree, there is a common pattern involving a specific set of declarations of CSS code.

-The most common CSS class names for this code snippet (both by convention and throughout libraries like Bootstrap) are `sr-only` and `visually-hidden`.
+The most common CSS class names for this <a hreflang="en" href="https://css-tricks.com/inclusively-hidden/">code snippet</a> (both by convention and throughout libraries like Bootstrap) are `sr-only` and `visually-hidden`.
 We found that 14% of desktop pages and 13% of mobile pages had one or both of these CSS class names.
 It is worth noting that there are screen reader users who have some vision, therefore over-reliance on visually hidden text could be confusing for some.

 ### Dynamically-rendered content

 The presence of new or updated content in the DOM sometimes needs to be communicated to screen readers.
 Some thought needs to be put into which updates need to be conveyed to avoid frustration.
 For example, form validation errors need to be conveyed whereas a lazy-loaded image may not.
 Updates to the DOM also need to be done in a way that is not disruptive.

 ARIA live regions allow us to listen for changes in the DOM, such that the updated content can be announced by a screen reader.
 We found that 21% of desktop pages (up from 17% in 2020) and 20% of mobile pages (up from 16% in 2020) have live regions.
-For more information about live region variants and usage check out the MDN live region documentation or play with this live demo by Deque.
+For more information about live region variants and usage check out the <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions">MDN live region documentation</a> or play with this <a hreflang="en" href="https://dequeuniversity.com/library/aria/liveregion-playground">live demo by Deque</a>.

 ## Accessibility overlays